JosephOlabode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz: printing number from 0 to 9
-7-print_tebahpla.c: printing alphabet backword 8-print_base16.c: program that prints all the numbers of base 16 in lowercase
+7-print_tebahpla.c: printing alphabet backword 8-print_base16.c: program that prints all the numbers of base 16 in lowercase 9-print_comb.c: prints all possible combinations of single-digit numbers.